Rock Sugar (band): History

 The band's fictitious backstory claims the sound was achieved when the metal band was stranded on a desert island in 1989 with a CD player, plenty of batteries, and the CD collection of a 13-year-old girl.
 The band signed with Paradigm in April 2010.
 In April 2012, the band signed with ARM Entertainment (Artist Representation and Management).

 Lead singer Jess Harnell is better known for his voice work in film and television than his musical career.
 Harnell voiced Wakko Warner in the Animaniacs cartoon series, voiced Secret Squirrel in the 2 Stupid Dogs shorts and is the current official voice actor for Disney's Brer Rabbit.
 He has also served as the announcer for America's Funniest Home Videos for more than 10 years and has voiced the titular protagonist of the Crash Bandicoot series since 2005.
 In 1995, he released a solo album entitled The Sound of Your Voice.

 Drummer/keyboardist/vocalist Alexander Track received a Master of Music Degree from the Academy of Music and Performing Arts, Vienna, Austria and won a Grammy Award for engineering in 2006.
 He is the President and CEO of Track Entertainment Studios in Los Angeles, California.
 He co-produced, recorded, engineered and co-mixed Rock Sugar's debut CD: Reimaginator.

-Lead guitarist/vocalist Chuck Duran does voice over demos and dubs Steve Valentine's singing voice on the Disney XD series I'm in the Band.
+Lead guitarist/vocalist Chuck Duran is the owner of Los Angeles' top Voice-Over Demo Production house 'Demos That Rock'.
+They've won multiple SOVAS awards for their demo production work.
+He also dubs Steve Valentine's singing voice on the Disney XD series I'm in the Band.
 He is the co-host of the voice-over web series VO Buzz Weekly alongside Stacey J. Aswad.

+Chuck and Jess' were also featured multiple times on the soundtrack for the hit movie 'My Cousin Vinnie'.

+Michael Christopher's original music can be heard on TV Show's like 'Say Yes to the Dress', 'Randy to the Rescue', 'Big Timber', 'Tiny House Nation' and more.
+He is also a Voice-Actor who voices characters in animation and video games.
+Some titles include: 'Droners' (as Oro), 'Pokemon : Masters EX' (as Wallace), and 'Final Fantasy : Brave Exvious' (as Lorenzo) among others.

+Kevin Kapler plays drums in multiple projects in Los Angeles and is a former member of the band Crazy Town.
+He is also the son of The Late Show house band's Saxophone player of 20 plus years Bruce Kapler.

 Original member, bassist Johnny Santoro aka Johnny Five joined Rock Sugar in 2010.
 He left the band on August 29, 2011.
 On December 12, 2011, the band introduced their new bassist, Ken Cain.

 On November 24, 2020, the band announced a new album, ReInventinator, to be crowdfunded on Kickstarter.
 The album was successfully funded and was released on April 19, 2021.